 Bridge Monitoring Surveys

-As part of major infrastructure works in Gateshead, Landform Surveys were asked to monitor a rail bridge to ascertain whether any movement was taking place during the excavation of large trenches underneath the bridge.
+As part of major infrastructure works in Gateshead, Landform Surveys performed monitoring surveys.
+We were asked to monitor a rail bridge to ascertain whether any movement was taking place during the excavation of large trenches underneath the bridge.
 Network Rail were concerned that the excavations may affect the foundations of the bridge, so we established a series of monitoring points on the structure of the bridge.
 These are measured three times daily whilst excavation work is ongoing, from a baseline established off site to ensure accuracy of readings.

 Our surveyors have also had a wide variety of topographic surveys to carry out this month.
 This included surveys of National Grid sites in Nairn, Banff & Forres in Scotland, development sites in Carlisle & Teesside, as well as many surveys in the North East.